cgalliva/local-ai-packaged/README.md

 To open n8n at any time, visit <http://localhost:5678/> in your browser.
 To open Open WebUI at any time, visit <http://localhost:3000/>.

-With your n8n instance, you’ll have access to over 400 integrations and a suite of basic and advanced AI nodes such as
+With your n8n instance, you'll have access to over 400 integrations and a suite of basic and advanced AI nodes such as
 [AI Agent](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/),
 [Text classifier](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier/),
 and [Information Extractor](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.information-extractor/)
 nodes.
-To keep everything local, just remember to use the Ollama node for your language model and Qdrant as your vector store.
+To keep everything local, just remember to use the Ollama credentials pointing to host.docker.internal:11434 for your language model and Supabase's pgvector as your vector store.

 > [!NOTE]
 > This starter kit is designed to help you get started with self-hosted AI